Mentored Research Programs

-Summer research programs exist at UC and at research institutions across the nation.
+Mentored research programs exist at UC and at research institutions across the nation and the world.

 Programs are full-time for ten to twelve weeks.
-Students are given a stipend.
+Most programs provide a stipend.
 Students work on research projects under the guidance of a professor or other research professional.

-- University Honors Program Discover: For students in UC’s University Honors Program (UHP) majoring in arts, humanities, and social science disciplines (including business and education).
+University Honors Program Discover (UHP Discover): For students in UC’s University Honors Program (UHP) majoring in arts, humanities, and social science disciplines (including business and education).

 Biomedical Research Internship for Minority Students (BRIMS) is offered by Cincinnati Children’s Hospital to local graduating high school seniors and first-year college students.
 It is federally funded, so international students do not qualify.